Colors of noise: Lag(1) autocorrelation method (non-overlapped)

-where $p$ is the power of the frequency noise which can be rounded to identify the dominant noise type (for frequency data $p$ is the power of the frequency noise but for phase data the power of the frequency noise is $p+2$).
+where p is the power of the frequency noise, which can be rounded to identify the dominant noise type (for frequency data, p is the power of the frequency noise, but for phase data, the power of the frequency noise is p + 2).

 Lag(m) autocorrelation method (overlapped)

-This method improves on the accuracy of the previous method and was introduced by Z. Chunlei, Z. Qi, Y. Shuhuana.
+This method improves on the accuracy of the previous method and was introduced by Zhou, Zhang and Yan.
 Instead of using the lag(1) autocorrelation function the lag(m) correlation function is computed instead: